dayanacavalcante/Obesity-Estimate/README.md

 [2111 rows x 17 columns]
 ```

 For the other floating type columns, I chose to round the values using the _round()_ function.
-I could also use the _One Hot Encoding_ method or _get_dummies_ from the Pandas library but as my number of columns would increase, I chose not to use it.
+But I kept the column "Height" with the floating type.

 ```
       Gender  Age  Height  Weight  family_history_with_overweight  FAVC  FCVC  NCP  CAEC  SMOKE  CH2O  SCC  FAF  TUE  CALC  MTRANS  NObeyesdad